amirmghaemi/tika-document-ingest/README.md

 <a name="install_nifi"></a>
 #### INSTALL NIFI

-1. Before beginning, make sure your device has JDK 8 installed and operational
+1. Before beginning, make sure your device has JAVA 8 installed and operational

     <img src="resources/nifi_java.png" width="300"/>